-We have access to various fleets of sit-on-top, estuary and ocean expedition sea kayaks which can be used as the expedition fleet – or to complement our sailing vessels – which can provide groups with a diversity of experience and additional physical challenges.
+We have access to various sit-on-top and ocean expedition sea kayaks which can be used for training, skill development, expeditions – or to complement our sailing vessels to travel as a mixed fleet.
+They provide a diversity of experience and additional physical challenges.

 Outrigger ocean canoe

 Polynesian style, fast and seaworthy dragon boat and OC6 designs with sailing capability are accessible and recommended for cultural and physical extension programs.

 We are associate members of Victoria Point Volunteer Marine Rescue, who provide us with excellent rescue boat coverage throughout Moreton Bay and the Southport Broadwater.

 Sailing to remote, exciting offshore destinations can also be attainable using charter yachts.
 Several charter companies can provide quality commercial vessels in a range of fantastic locations such as Moreton, Hervey and Keppel Bays, and of course, the Whitsundays!
 They can also enable a mothership approach with our small boats for extended expeditions or larger groups.

 Our 12.2 metre Hitchiker sailing catamaran is the prototype for our future mothership – and has been used for a range of voluntary Dukes expeditions and skipper training to remote destinations such as Lady Musgrave Island and Lord Howe Island.

 Magic Happens is not in survey and therefore not available for our regular training or expedition work.

 The South Passage is a magnificent 100ft Gaff rigged Schooner based in Moreton Bay and regularly voyaging between Cairns and Sydney.